 I hope you are fine.
 What is going on at home and at work?

 I am fine but last week something very dangerous happens.
 You know that I had to go to a spaceship near to my birth planet Croyd.
 I met Mermah.
-He was a student of the space academy and he was very good at his work.
-I also decided to go to this space academy because I thought that when I knew a lot of the space this could be a big advantage.
-Mermah and I had the option to go to a research on another planet.
+He was a student at the space academy and he was very good at his work.
+I also decided to go to this space academy because I thought that if I knew a lot of the space this could be a big advantage.
+Mermah and I had the option to go to a research facility on another planet.
 The whole research group had spilt in two groups.
-Group A and group B. We decided to join in the first group and too went on a planet not far away from our planet Croyd.
+Group A and group B. We decided to join the first group and too went on a planet not far away from our planet Croyd.

 There was a big war.
 Everybody around us was fighting and screaming.
-I was kind scared when I realized that the people were not normal.
+I was kind of scared when I realized that the people were not normal.
 They were shadows and when I checked it again, I could also saw lightning people.
 I asked Mermah who there are, but it was too late our research ship was attacked by the shadow people.
 Suddenly a light one came and helped us to fight against the shadows, but they were stronger than us, so we had to gave up.

-When I could turn back the time, I would decide to instant of going to the academy to dash our planet Croyd.
+If I could turn back time, I would decide to dash to our planet Croyd instant of going to the academy.
 It’s possible to turn back the time here at my birth planet so that was what I did.
 When I dash our planet Croyd I had to go out with my spaceship but suddenly I saw a black hole not far away from me.
 I tried to turn around the ship but to turn with the space shuttle needs lot of time and the black hole came closer every second.
 I was very scared and shaking with fear.
 Was it over know?
 Am I able to survive?
 That were the questions I asked myself.
 All around me was suddenly dark and I closed my eyes.
 When I woke up, I was in a very nice room somewhere in the black hole.
 That is the place I write you this letter from.
 Don’t worry about me I’m fine and hope that I could escape from this place soon.
 But for now, it’s very nice here and the other people there are also very friendly.

 I hope you and the rest of the family are fine.
 Hope to hear from you soon.

-Best regards
+Best regards,

 Selina Prettenhofer